-The BCW is an advisory Non Departmental Public Body sponsored and funded by the Cabinet Office (CO).
+The BCW is an advisory Non Departmental Public Body and was previously sponsored by Cabinet Office (CO).
+On the 23rd September 2021, the Prime Minister published a written statement on a Machinery of Government change.
+The Union and Constitution Group from Cabinet Office moved to the new Department for Levelling Up, Housing and Communities (DLUHC) and resulted in a change of sponsor division for the Commission.
 The Commission holds its meetings at its Offices in Cardiff, and is supported by a Secretariat (that also supports the LDBCW).
 The BCW is constituted under schedule 1 to the Parliamentary Constituencies Act 1986 with the following membership: